artak10t/VoxelEngine/README.md

 ![](Voxel.png)

 > Voxel engine for Unity with implemented SSAO and serialization.
+Inspired by minecraft.

 ## :hammer: Generation